 If you violate the law, even unknowingly, you may be fined, expelled, arrested, or imprisoned.
-Malaysia strictly enforces its drug laws.
-If you possess, use or traffic in illegal drugs in Malaysia, you will be sentenced to significantly longer prison sentences and much heavier fines than in the United States.
+Penalties for possessing, using, or trafficking in illegal drugs in Malaysia are severe.
+If you possess, use or traffic in illegal drugs in Malaysia, you will be sentenced to significantly longer prison sentences and much heavier fines than those in the United States.
 Malaysian legislation provides for a mandatory death penalty for convicted drug traffickers.
 If you are arrested in possession of 15 grams (1/2 ounce) of heroin or 200 grams (seven ounces) of marijuana, you will be presumed by law to be trafficking in drugs.

 Distribution of religious leaflets or books of another faith to Malaysian Muslims is illegal; if you do so, you may be arrested and imprisoned.
-Occasionally, special religious authorities coordinate with local police to conduct raids on popular nightspots and hotels to deter activities among local Muslims that contravene religious customs, including drinking alcohol and having premarital sex.
+Occasionally, special religious authorities coordinate with local police to conduct raids on popular nightspots and hotels to deter activities among local Muslims that contravene religious customs, including drinking alcohol and adultery.

-Arrest Notifications in Malaysia: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case in Malaysia.
+Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in that country, others may not.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.
 You should carry your U.S. passport and current social visit pass (visa) with you at all times, so that if you are questioned by local officials, you will have proof of your identity, U.S. citizenship, and legal status in Malaysia readily available.

 Dual Nationality: Malaysia does not recognize or permit dual nationality.
 If Malaysian authorities learn that you are a U.S. citizen and also a citizen of Malaysia, they may require you to immediately renounce U.S. citizenship or forfeit Malaysian citizenship.
 If you are a dual U.S.-Malaysian citizen you should consider this issue seriously before traveling to Malaysia.
 See our dual nationality flyer for more information.

-Accessibility: While in Malaysia, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+ACCESSIBILITY: While in Malaysia, individuals with disabilities may find accessibility and accommodation very different from that in the United States.
 The 2008 Persons with Disabilities Act recognizes the rights of persons with disabilities to enjoy the benefits of public transport, housing, education, employment, and health care.
-However, there is no penalty for those who do not comply with its provisions.
-For example, there are by-laws to compel new buildings to provide access for persons with disabilities but also loopholes that allow local authorities to exempt compliance.
+However, there is no penalty for those who do not comply with the Act’s provisions.
+For example, there are by-laws to compel new buildings to provide access for persons with disabilities but also provisions that allow local authorities to exempt compliance.
 The government does not mandate accessibility to transportation for persons with disabilities, and few older public facilities are adapted for such persons.
 New government buildings are generally outfitted with a full range of facilities for persons with disabilities.